Content Warning official header art with masked creators filming monsters under neon light.

 3. Murky Divers

 Murky Divers is a strong pick if your group wants a messier objective loop or sometimes plays with more than four people.
 The vibe is less creator-comedy and more task pressure, but it still creates the same kind of co-op stories where the plan falls apart in entertaining ways.
+That larger-lobby angle is why it belongs high on this page instead of sitting as a footnote.

 Best for: larger groups that want chaotic teamwork more than a strict tone match.